Chokwe Lumumba: Early life and education

-He was born in Detroit, Michigan, as Edwin Finley Taliaferro, the second of eight children of Lucien Taliaferro, from Kansas, and Priscilla, from Alabama.
+He was born in Detroit, Michigan, the second of eight children of Lucien Taliaferro, from Kansas, and Priscilla, from Alabama.
 Lumumba stated at the 2011 Netroots Nation Annual Conference that his great-grandmother was a Cherokee woman and his great-grandfather was a Black American man who descended from enslaved Nigerians.
 There is no documented evidence that Lumumba is of Cherokee descent, and such claims may stem from a family oral tradition or myth rather than verifiable genealogy.
 His parents had each moved to Detroit in the Great Migration of the early 20th century.

 Raised Catholic, Lumumba attended local Catholic schools.
 He graduated from St. Theresa High School in Detroit, where he served as president of the student council and captain of the football team.
 As a young man he witnessed police brutality.
 His mother would stand with her children on corners collecting money for the Student Nonviolent Coordinating Committee, and her determination gave him a foundation for organizing.

 The assassination of Martin Luther King Jr. on April 4, 1968, had a deep effect on young Lumumba.
 The day following King's assassination, he took part in the occupation of a university building at Western Michigan University.
 The students protested the lack of African-American faculty among other academic demands.

 He majored in political science and graduated from Kalamazoo College in 1969, where he formed the Black United Front to advocate for African-American studies in Midwestern higher educational institutions.